Stephen Slick: Career

 After assisting with the transition of intelligence activities to the Obama administration, Slick returned to the CIA in early 2009.
 He was given a four-year assignment as Chief of Station and the Director of National Intelligence's Representative in a Middle Eastern capital.
 He retired from federal service in 2014.

 In January 2015, Slick was named the first Director of the Intelligence Studies Project, sponsored jointly by the Robert S. Strauss Center for International Security and Law and the Clements Center for National Security at the University of Texas at Austin.
 He was appointed as a Clinical Professor at the University's Lyndon B. Johnson School of Public Affairs at the same time.
 Slick is Fellow to the Bobby R. Inman Chair in Intelligence Studies.

 In August 2016, Slick was among 50 senior Republican national security officials who signed a letter declaring that Donald Trump “lacks the character, values and experience” to be president and “would put at risk our country’s national security and well-being.”
 He also joined the larger group of Former Republican National Security Officials in an August 2020 statement declaring President Trump “dangerously unfit” and lacking the “character and competence” to hold the office.
 The same group expressed confidence that Joe Biden would “restore the dignity of the presidency” and “reassert America’s role as a global leader.”

 In 2020, Slick, along with over 130 other former Republican national security officials, signed a statement that asserted that President Trump was unfit to serve another term, and "To that end, we are firmly convinced that it is in the best interest of our nation that Vice President Joe Biden be elected as the next President of the United States, and we will vote for him."

+Slick was part of a group of former intelligence officials that signed a letter that stated the Biden laptop story “has the classic earmarks of a Russian information operation".
+It was in fact revealed the laptop contained no evidence of Russian disinformation, and portions of its contents have been verified as authentic.